laischaves/nts/fiction/wenclair.md

 Pugsley had gotten a message from their parents, informing that they had just arrived at the airport and were waiting for them.
 They didn't even question if things had worked or not, just assumed.

-Luckly, both sibilings had a lot experience riding bikes, so their equilibrium allowed Pugsley to pilot with Wednesday carrying Enid in her arms, facing away from him.
+Luckly, both sibilings had a lot experience riding motorcycles, so their equilibrium allowed Pugsley to pilot with Wednesday carrying Enid in her arms, facing away from him.
 Pugsley took the motorcycle to it's speed limit, riding past cars, with shocked drivers, without faltering.

 A tranquil Morticia and a smirking Gomez were awaiting right at the entrance, Gomez holding a considerable first aid kit.